 Since 2006, I have also offered coaching services for both new and long-time solopreneurs, after having served as an informal mentor for many fellow infopreneurs.
 My seventh book, The Reluctant Entrepreneur: Making a Living Doing What You Love, truly came from my heart.
 Everything in the book was based on my experiences and those of the hundreds of entrepreneurs I have coached and worked with over the years.
 My approach is to assume that there is always a way you can make a living doing what you love.
 As long as you are willing to move beyond your comfort zone on a regular basis, then you too can be a successful, happy, reluctant entrepreneur.

 I believe in the value of community and the importance of giving back to the people and organizations that have supported me over the years.
 I have twice served as the president of the Association of Independent Information Professionals, have been on the board of directors for the Special Libraries Association, and have served on committees and task forces for a number of professional associations and non-profits.
 I have been given several professional awards, including AIIP’s Sue Rugge Memorial Award for mentoring (twice), SLA’s Professional Award and the John Jacob Astor Award in Library and Information Science, and I am a Fellow of SLA.

 I earned a Masters in Library and Information Science from the University of California at Berkeley and a Bachelor of Arts in Philosophy from the University of California at Santa Barbara.
-In my spare time, I’m an amateur photographer and a dedicated hiker.
-My two dogs, my bees and I live in the foothills of the Rocky Mountains near Boulder, Colorado.
+In my spare time, I’m an amateur photographer, a dedicated hiker and a beekeeper.
+My two dogs and I live in the foothills of the Rocky Mountains near Boulder, Colorado.